ggguaman/REU2021/README.md

 # REU2021
 REU QCC 2021

-This reasearch was conducted through Queensborough Community College Research Experience for Undergraduate Students with the help of co-advisors Dr. Jillian Bellovary and Ray Sharma.
+This research was conducted through Queensborough Community College Research Experience for Undergraduate Students with the help of co-advisors Dr. Jillian Bellovary and Ray Sharma.
 My work focused on studying the effects that intermediate mass black holes may have on sixteen dwarf galaxies from the ROMULUS simulation.
 I created various gas property maps which include density, temperature, and velocity some of which had black holes, some without,